-Each room provides typical college furniture - bed, desk and chair, dresser, wireless internet and trash can.
+Linens, pillow cases and towels (Twin Extra-Long) are not provided for campers.
+Please also note that the residence halls do not have A/C. Bringing a fan is recommended.
+Most campers find that cell phones are a convenient way to stay in touch with family members while at camp.
 Telephone service is available in all rooms, but you must bring your own telephone and answering machine.
 The most reliable and easiest way to make long distance calls is with a pre-paid calling card sold at the Brown Bookstore.
-Many campers find that cell phones are a more convenient alternative.

 There are laundry facilities in the basements of all residence halls.
 All washers & dryers operate using Bear Bucks.
 To pay for laundry services you must purchase a bear Bucks Guest Card for $1.00 at any Value Port machine.
 You will need to supply your own detergent, softener and bleach.